enAnne/WorkSamples/README.md

 ## Project 5: Geographical Bubble Map
 A map displaying the number of POI's which when zoomed in/out, dynamically distributes the bubbles for adjusted granularity.

+## Project 6: Treasure Hunt Assignment
+A clue-location generator for coordinating a simple treasure hunt game where multiple players/teams race against each other to the finish line.